Int-amplified endomorphisms of compact K\"ahler spaces

-\begin{pro} Suppose that $f:X\rightarrow X$ is an int-amplified endomorphism of a compact K\"ahler manifold $X$ of dimension $n\ge 1$ with pseudo-effective $K_X$ in the sense of currents.
+\begin{pro} Let $f:X\rightarrow X$ be an int-amplified endomorphism of a compact K\"ahler manifold of dimension $n\ge 1$ with pseudo-effective $K_X$.
 Then $X$ is a $Q$-torus. \end{pro} \begin{proof} Since $-K_X$ is pseudo-effective by Theorem \ref{thm1.3} and $K_X$ is pseudo-effective by assumption, $K_X\equiv 0$ in the sense of currents.
-Then, $f$ is \'etale by the ramification divisor formula and purity-of-branch theorem of Grauert-Remmert (cf.~\cite{grauert1955zur}).
+Then, $f$ is \'etale by the ramification divisor formula and Purity of the branch locus theorem of Grauert-Remmert (cf.~\cite{grauert1955zur}).